JustinSu77/Test/README.md

 ### Codebyte Example

-The following code will summarize all the initialization and operations for maps that has been shown in this document.
+The following code will summarize all the initialization and operations for map in Go that has been shown in this document.

 ```go
 package main